 A trie is a tree-like data structure in which every node stores a character.
-After building the trie, strings or substrings can be retrieved by traversing down a path of the trie.
-Tries are used for find-substrings, auto-complete and many other string operations.
-Here trie implementation is done with Java, Python and JavaScript.
+A tire can store one or multiple words.
+After building a trie, strings or substrings can be retrieved by traversing down a path (a branch) of the trie.
+Tries are used to find substrings, autocomplete and many other string operations.
+In this post, the data structure to store child nodes is a hash map.

 Table of Content